-Gordon College has a long-standing commitment to reducing human impact on the environment and climate.
+Gordon College has a long-standing commitment to reducing human impact on the environment and climate environmentally, economically and socially.

 Gordon staff, students, and faculty are tackling issues of sustainability and resource efficiency and working toward solving large-scale ecological challenges.
 With support and guidance from the Gordon College Sustainability Committee, Gordon has been featured on the Princeton Review's "Green" College list every year since 2013.